-Diversified management to improve social value and angler satisfaction
+Buffet management strategies to improve social value and fish conservation

 Anglers are diverse – each angler is looking for different fishing opportunities (balancing, fish size, harvest opportunities, catch rates, amenities) and have different impacts on the resource (harvest rates, size sampling).
 Providing fishing opportunities that satisfy the ‘average angler’ are likely to leave many anglers unsatisfied and may cause declines in fishing effort or participation.
-However, if we caonsider the diversity of fishing opportunities across landscapes (such as lake-rich landscapes) it is possible to vary regulations in a way that will provide something for everyone.
-But how do we set those regulations to maximize value?
+However, if we consider the diversity of fishing opportunities across landscapes (such as lake-rich landscapes) it is possible to vary regulations, provide amenities or stock fish in a way that will provide something for everyone.
+But how do we provide those opportunities to maximize value?

-We use a landscape social-ecological simulation model to evaluate various strategies for setting regulations across landscapes of fisheries.
-Regulations could be set based on the one-size-fits-all strategy, based on expected fisheries sought by each angler typology, based on the fisheries one can create based on the biology of each population, or using a diversified approach.
-The diversified approach means each population gets a unique regulation, but the outcome of that population is viewed in context of the entire landscape of fisheries.
+We use a landscape social-ecological simulation model to evaluate various strategies for providing a ‘buffet’ of opportunities across landscapes of fisheries.
+The buffet approach means each population gets a unique regulation, but the outcome of that population is viewed in context of the entire landscape of fisheries.
 In this complex landscape, there are no simple solutions – only through active manipulation of regulations and adaptive management and monitoring can value be maximized.

 Best monitoring practice to assess bull trout status